-Hort Innovation is responsible for investing the persimmon marketing levy into a range of activities to drive awareness and consumption, under the Hort Innovation Persimmon Fund.
-Here’s a quick look at some of the activities and achievements of 2019/20, for both the domestic and export marketing campaigns.
+Hort Innovation is responsible for investing the persimmon marketing levy into a range of activities to drive awareness and consumption of the fruit, under the Hort Innovation Persimmon Fund.
+Read on for a snapshot of activities and results from the 2020/21 marketing program.

 These marketing activities are strategic levy investments in the Hort Innovation Persimmon Fund